Philanthropy and its dimensions in Zoroastrianism

 Abstract

 How the universe was originally created and the creation of natural elements and their fit with numbers has always been of human interest.
-Although the myths of creation reflect the mindset of primitive man, they often seek a purposeful structure.
-With the importance and role that water has in life and ...
+Although the myths of creation reflect the ...
 Read More

 The formation of Anjoman Eslamiyeh Tabriz (Tabriz Islamic Association) and its function during the Constitutional period (21 Muharram-17 Ramadan 1326 AH/24 Februrary-13 October 1908 A.D)